 You can achieve this goal too by:

-2. Feeding the fish with high quality fish foods to enhance their immune system and overall health;
+2. Feeding the fish with high-quality fish foods to enhance their immune system and overall health;

 If somehow you have a new fish or two with mouth fungus problem, you may want to try one of the medications I have used earlier.
-You may just go for KanaPlex if you wish.
+You may just go for KanaPlex or SulfaPlex if you wish.
 Make sure to remove the carbon pad from your filter before the treatment.
 Activated carbon can absorb medications from the water to make the treatment ineffective.

 Please note the Columnaris bacteria love warmer water especially within the 80~90F range.
 So keeping the water temperature at 70~75F during an outbreak can slow down the mouth rot considerably.
 Most tropical fish should be fine under this temperature, as long as you lower the water temperature slowly (no more than 3F per hour, the slower, the better).